CoPilot’s Return to Normal Index

 However, there are early signs of pressure easing, with prices and premiums starting to drop in multiple segments.
 SUVs and pickup trucks are the closest to normal pricing, and may continue this trend as long as gas prices remain high.
 Used electric and hybrid vehicles – which surged to record prices in the spring as prices at the pump also skyrocketed – saw modest softening in July as gas prices also started to ease off.

 Savvy consumers should be monitoring the market as prices change, comparing makes and models to find the best value, and be prepared to make a move when prices eventually trend closer toward normal.

 For those with a used car to sell, now is the time to lock in an optimal price before the used car market starts to fall off more significantly.
 Consumers with trade-in to offer a dealer may be best placed to negotiate a good deal, if they can’t wait to buy their next car.

-Consumers can look up the real-time value and the Price Premium for any individual car they are looking to buy, for free, at www.copilotsearch.com/pricepulse, and can calculate the current trade-in value for their own car at www.copilotsearch.com/hiddenprofit.
+Consumers can look up the real-time value and the Price Premium for any individual car they are looking to buy, or calculate the current trade-in value for their own car at www.copilotsearch.com/pricepulse.

 The Return to Normal Index is drawn from data collected by leading car shopping app CoPilot.
 CoPilot’s data and proprietary methodology track the online inventory of virtually every dealer in the country, every day, offering real-time analysis around car prices, inventory, and sales.
 This August report covers data through July 31, 2022.
 Data and methodology have been refined in this report, for increased sensitivity to market fluctuations.
 Data may adjust in future, due to changes in methodology and as additional data sources are integrated.